SharePoint/sp-dev-docs/docs/spfx/sharepoint-framework-overview.md

 ## What's next?

-SharePoint Framework web parts have now reached General Availability (GA).
+SharePoint Framework web parts and extensions have now reached General Availability (GA).
 We will continue to provide updates and refinements over time based on your feedback and experiences.
 For any additional SharePoint Framework capabilities that are first launched in preview mode, you might experience occasional breaking changes around API names, flows, and more.
 Future updates to the SharePoint Framework will be backward compatible, so that your solutions will continue to work.

 ## SharePoint Framework License